"Quality is at the heart of what we do"

 Questions to ask before you enroll

-You don’t need to be “musical” to ask the right questions.
-These are simple, practical questions that reveal how the program really works.
+You don't need to be "musical" to ask the right questions.
+These reveal how the program really works.

-• How will you plan lessons for my child / for me (beginner or returning learner)?
+• How will you plan lessons for my child / for me?

 • What will we aim to achieve in the first 4 lessons?

-• How will you customize lessons to fit our goal (fun, performance, exams, confidence, etc.)?
+• How will you customize lessons to fit our goal (fun, performance, exams, confidence)?

 • How do you handle rescheduling and makeup lessons?